GreptimeTeam/docs/docs/v0.7/en/greptimecloud/usage-&-billing/dedicated.md

 # Dedicated Plan

+The dedicated plan allows you to purchase dedicated CPUs and storage to host GreptimeDB.
-The dedicated plan offers unlimited data storage and retention, completely isolated resource control and network, and includes support from Greptime's SRE team.
+It provides unlimited data storage and retention, complete isolation of resources and network, and includes support from Greptime's SRE team.

-If you require absolute isolation from other users or need to exceed the maximum WCU and RCU limits of the Serverless Plan, then the Dedicated Plan is your choice.
+If you require absolute isolation from other users or need to exceed the maximum usage limits of the serverless plan, then the dedicated plan is your choice.

 ## Costs